asyncvlsi/act/README.md

 Once you've built the tools, run "make install" to install the files, and  "make runtest" to run through a set of test cases.

+## More information:

 More detailed documentation is available here:
     http://avlsi.csl.yale.edu/act/

 A first ACT tutorial:
     http://avlsi.csl.yale.edu/act/doku.php?id=tutorial:basicprs

-Installation instructions are available here:
+Some more installation instructions are available here:
     http://avlsi.csl.yale.edu/act/doku.php?id=install